Beniam-Kumela/spring-mass-simulation-py/README.md

 # Spring-Mass System (Python)

 This repository contains a Python implementation of a spring-mass system.
-It uses the following equations to model the physical system:
+It uses the following equations were solved using the forward Euler's method to model the physical system:

 <img src = "https://latex.codecogs.com/svg.image?&space;F=ma">